-- It provides no material benefit to Maryland residents and ratepayers and does not meet the public interest standard for approval. - It exposes Pepco ratepayers to the risk of steep commodity price and/or utility rate escalation in Maryland, and throughout Exelon's and PHI's current service territories. - It has the potential to undermine other environmental and public policy priorities, including greenhouse gas reductions and sustainable energy goals. - For the first time, it would tie Pepco ratepayers into a company that relies primarily on the generation of electricity from nuclear power plants and the production of radioactive waste, and increases the risk that Maryland residents could bear the cost of subsidizing their operation and/or decommissioning.
+- It provides no material benefit to District of Columbia residents and ratepayers and does not meet the public interest standard for approval. - It exposes Pepco ratepayers to the risk of steep commodity price and/or utility rate escalation in DC, and throughout PHI's service territories. - It has the potential to undermine other environmental and public policy priorities, including greenhouse gas reductions and sustainable energy goals. - For the first time, it would tie Pepco ratepayers into a company that relies primarily on the generation of electricity from nuclear power plants and the production of radioactive waste, and increases the risk that DC residents could bear the cost of subsidizing their operation and/or decommissioning.

-In short, Maryland deserves a better utility than Pepco, but Exelon would be substantially worse.
-This is for several material reasons: Exelon's business model and policy objectives run counter to those that are in Maryland residents' interests; and Exelon is pursuing the Pepco takeover for the primary purpose of offloading risks from its struggling nuclear power business; and by acquiring Pepco, Exelon would achieve an unprecedented level of monopoly control of the distribution, transmission, and generation markets.
+In short, DC deserves a better utility than Pepco, but Exelon would actually be worse.
+This is both because Exelon's business model and policy objectives run counter to those that are in DC residents' interests, and because Exelon is pursuing the Pepco takeover for the primary purpose of offloading risks from its struggling nuclear power business.
 As a result, the takeover is inimical to the public interest and poses multiple risks to Pepco ratepayers.